hudson-and-thames/oct_applications/README.md

 ### Notes
 * Your code for the implementation should be contained in a .py file that you import into your notebook.
 Please don't have large chunks of code in your notebook.
 * Your function must take in a pandas DataFrame, not a file directory.
+* Keep in mind that if you don't have enough rows of data to support the number of assets in your universe, the technique will break down.

 ## Institutional - Need to Know
 * **Company Name**: Hudson and Thames Quantitative Research